VincentTam/vincenttam.github.io/source/_posts/2013-12-28-dont-remember-keyboard-shortcuts.markdown

 external-url: http://en.flossmanuals.net/command-line/interactive-editing/
 ---

-{% blockquote Free Software Foundation, Introduction To the Command Line %}{% pullquote %}Hint: Do not try to learn all shortcuts at once!
+{% blockquote Free Software Foundation, Introduction To the Command Line %}Hint: Do not try to learn all shortcuts at once!
 The human brain isn't made for that kind of stuff, so you will forget almost all of them.
-Rather, we advise you to {" learn the 4--5 shortcuts that you find most useful and use them regularly --- learning by doing "}.
+Rather, we advise you to learn the 4--5 shortcuts that you find most useful and use them regularly --- learning by doing.
 Later, you can come back to this chapter to pick up more shortcuts.
 You will soon find yourself whirling across the command line.
-{% endpullquote %}
 {% endblockquote %}

 I've found this tips useful.
 If one can bear this in mind, learning